mohammadmoustafa/MongoDB-Driver-for-Java/README.md

 You can download an uber jar for use with your project.
 Download the jar and include it in your projects build path.

 ### Adding the Driver
-Import the provided java file into your project.
-Once that is done you can start using the driver.
+Include the provided jar file in your projects build path.

 ## To Do
 - [x] Add an overloaded method to the constructor to allow specification of the database URI